Branding & Naming Expert President of Tungsten Branding

 Typically the corporate name serves a more background, or supportive role than a consumer-facing service or product name.

-In other cases, the corporate name and main product/service are so closely intertwined, that they become one, as with the recent combining of Research In Motion with its primary product… Blackberry.
+In other cases, naming a corporation and naming its main product/service are so closely intertwined, that they become one, as with the recent combining of Research In Motion with its primary product… Blackberry.

 Whether the corporate name serves a more foreground or background role, it’s important to keep in mind that the main goal is to create a name that reflects the organization’s overall mission, purpose and message.
 We refer to this centralized thread as the company’s “pivot point.”
 The best corporation names are tied to core attributes or enduring principles – brand names that will remain timeless and relevant no matter the change in product and service offerings — ones that can work actively or passively.